yaph/charla/README.md

 ## Features

 * Chat with local language models in a context aware manner.
+* Switch between single and multi line mode.
-* Navigate previously entered prompts using the up-arrow key on your keyboard.
+* Use previously entered prompts via up-arrow and down-arrow keys.

 ## Development